 Under Canvas

-With 12 locations across the United States, Under Canvas has mastered the art of safari-inspired accommodations near some of the country’s most iconic national parks.
-All of its sites are set within 30 miles of a national park (or national monument, in the case of the Under Canvas Lake Powell–Grand Staircase location).
-The company’s various tent types feature en suite bathrooms and sleep between three and seven people in king-size beds.
-Each campsite offers activities specific to the area, such as hot-air balloon rides over Moab, llama treks in Glacier National Park, private yoga classes in Zion, or white-water rafting trips in the Smokies.
+With 11 outposts near national parks and 14 across the country, Under Canvas has mastered the art of safari camp-inspired accommodations.
+Its locations are set within 30 miles of a national park (or national monument, such as Under Canvas Lake Powell–Grand Staircase).
+The company’s various tent types feature en suite bathrooms with king-size beds, sofa beds, and two single beds in adjacent kids’ tents (adults welcome).
+Each campsite offers activities specific to the area, such as white-water rafting on the Colorado River near Moab, guided hikes in Glacier National Park, and bike tours in Acadia.

-In 2023, the brand also launched a higher-end spin-off, Ulum Moab, near Arches and Canyonlands National Parks—one of our top new hotels for 2024.
-Each of the 50 suite-style tents includes a king-size bed, a rain shower with Aesop bath products, a comfortable seating area, a private patio, and a wood-burning stove.
-It also has a beautiful main lodge overlooking the desert, hot and cold dipping pools, a yoga deck, firepits, and a sprawling patio where local musicians play acoustic sets under the stars most nights.
+The brand’s higher-end spin-off, Ulum Moab, near Arches and Canyonlands National Parks, was one of our top new hotels for 2024.
+Each of the 50 suite-style tents includes a king-size bed, a rain shower with Aesop bath products, comfortable seating area, private patio, and wood-burning stove.
+Ulum Moab also has a beautiful main lodge overlooking the desert, hot and cold dipping pools, a yoga deck, firepits, and a sprawling patio where local musicians play acoustic sets under the stars.
+The 2026 season sees the openings of an Under Canvas camp near New Hampshire’s White Mountains and another near Yosemite National Park.

 Guests at the Resort at Paws Up can access Glacier National Park as well as Lolo and Nez Perce–Clearwater National Forests.